-Federal grant funds are utilized to present thirteen (13) courses that have been approved by the Department of Homeland Security-Office of Domestic Preparedness (ODP) for training state-wide.
+Federal grant funds, provided by the Hazardous Materials Emergency Preparedness(Dept. of Transportation) funds are utilized to present several courses related to hazardous materials.
 Deliveries of these courses save the department money (no course fee) in addition to reducing the cost of paying their personnel travel and over-time pay.
 These courses are offered to personnel in several disciplines such as fire fighters, law enforcement, emergency medical personnel, as well as personnel employed by public works, government, public health, agriculture, and health care.
-Courses can be presented in module format which allows students to attend all sessions and have the equivalent of the course being taught in one or two weeks on campus.
+Courses can be presented in module format, which allows students to attend all sessions and have the equivalent of the course being taught in one or two weeks on campus.